Ensuring you have optimal iron levels during the preconception window (100 days before conceiving) is incredibly important for a healthy pregnancy.

 Elevated levels of haemoglobin during pregnancy have also been found to be associated with an increased risk of the same poor pregnancy outcomes as anaemia (more than likely because this is often associated with preeclampsia), and so a happy medium balance of iron is the ultimate goal.

-If you are currently in the preconception period then the next time you see your GP, ask for a copy of your blood results and assess them with your complementary health care provider.
+If you are currently in the preconception period then the next time you see your GP, ask to have your iron studies tested or for a copy of your last iron studies and assess them with your complementary health care provider.

 Haemoglobin levels should be above 120 g/L in non-pregnant women, below that indicates anaemia